jakeseaton/HitThat/README.md

 Additional Features
 ---
--Geographic priority for potential matches presented on the versus screen
+- Geographic priority for potential matches presented on the versus screen

--Inability to see the same opponent twice
+- Inability to see the same opponent twice

+- Only one fight at a time against a given user

+- Turn enfocement.
+You'll be reminded to wait your turn, but then it becomes your turn automatically, instead of waiting for the other user.

-**Notes:** These features hinder testing the app and experiencing it on a small scale, so for the sake of this proces they have been commented out.
+**Notes:** These features hinder testing the app and experiencing it on a small scale, so for the sake of this process they have been commented out.

 Pods
 ---
-Parse (Back End)
+- Parse (Back End)

-MMDrawerController (Main Drawer)
+- MMDrawerController (Main Drawer)

-MotionKit (CoreMotion Wrapper)
+- MotionKit (CoreMotion Wrapper)

-FXBlurView (Used in Versus Screen to create scroll animation)
+- FXBlurView (Used in Versus Screen to create scroll animation)

-YLProgressBar (Stamina Bars)
+- YLProgressBar (Stamina Bars)

-FXForms (Used in registration and profile updates)
+- FXForms (Used in registration and profile updates)

-ZLSwipeableView (Registration cards)
+- ZLSwipeableView (Registration cards)

 **Notes:** Pods were installed manually, so you won't have to run pod install or use a workspace file.
 Sue me.